hernancontigiani/football-predictor-rest-api/README.md

 	* https://github.com/hernancontigiani/football-result-predictor

 Usage:
-First run the Rest API Flask server
+First run the Rest API Flask server:

 `python ./api.py`

 Then open your browser and enter this URL example: